Denish-Trada/Kansas-Wheat-Yield-Prediction---Capstone-Project/README.md

 - **Documentation:**
   This README file and inline notebook documentation provide a comprehensive overview of the project rationale, methodology, and findings.

+- **Conclusion & Next Steps**
+- This project not only delivers a robust analysis of wheat crop yield variability in Kansas but also provides a scalable framework for future enhancements.
+Planned next steps include refining predictive models with additional feature engineering and incorporating more granular climate data or remote sensing inputs to further improve forecast accuracy.